Facts

 49 1 in 12

-• 1/747 live births in 2000 in BC was a child with Down Syndrome
+• 15.8/10,000 live births from 2005 to 2013 in Canada was a child with Down Syndrome

 • 74 children were born with Down Syndrome in BC in 2000.
 (Vital Statistics-Victoria)